 In class, you’ll get a solid grounding in scientific theory, with a focus on animal behaviour and welfare.
 Your choice of modules will affect the academic material you cover.
 By taking certain modules you’ll be on your way towards qualifying for the academic part of the new Pet Behaviour Counselling Award.

-Your classes will be split between the College of West Anglia at Milton, near Cambridge, and Anglia Ruskin’s campus in the city centre.
-You’ll attend around 12 hours of classes per week, across two semesters per year.
+You'll study at University Centre West Anglia in Milton, Cambridge, attending around 12 hours of classes per week across two semesters per year.

 You should have a genuine interest in the health and welfare of animals, and be a good communicator who enjoys working as part of a team.
 You should also have a clear understanding of the range of practical work done in veterinary practices, so it would be helpful if you’ve done some relevant work experience before applying.